exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 In @fig:percentile_golden_length_deviation, we can see that percentiles are almost as accurate as the KDE mode.
 Interestingly, the 46th percentile is the closest to the [reference](https://doi.org/10.1107/S2059798321007610) values on average.
 However, as shown in the right plot, the optimal percentiles vary widely across the different hydrogen bonds.
-This indicates that observations do not exactly correspond with the reference values -- for instance, measurements of **GC N2 · · · O2** are generally shorter than the reference, making the 60th percentile the closest fit.
+This indicates that observations do not exactly correspond with the reference values --- for instance, measurements of **GC N2 · · · O2** are generally shorter than the reference, making the 60th percentile the closest fit.
 The variability of the optimal KDE bandwidth can be explained similarly, with the caveat that the bias direction is less straightforward.

 ![[Reference H-bond lengths](https://doi.org/10.1107/S2059798321007610) / percentile 30 … 70](../img/percentile_golden_length_deviation.svg){#fig:percentile_golden_length_deviation}

 The second criterion is the **stability in small samples**.
 We will measure the statistic across the entire dataset and compare its mean absolute deviation with that of 1000 randomly sampled subsets of size 100.
-In this case, it is not necessary to use only the H-bond lengths, we can use all the other parameters we are currently working with (@sec:basepair-params).
+In this case, we do not need the reference value, and therefore it is not necessary to use only the H-bond lengths --- we can use all the other parameters we are currently working with (@sec:basepair-params).

 Since the parameters are not in the same numerical intervals, we will normalize the deviations by their standard deviation.
 As [shown in figure @fig:percentile_kdemode_stability_GC_AU], the percentiles are significantly more stable when compared to the KDE mode, but the difference gets smaller with higher bandwidth factors.